 I am excited to see where the next thirty-three takes me, but wherever that goes, I will undoubtedly be a Celt from the Country, a Jersey Girl who worships The Boss, and will never quite tame the rebel who is always roaring just beneath the surface.

-The first three chapters of The Road to Vagus will be posted for free.
+The first three chapters of The Road to Vagus are available for free.

-After the first three chapters, by subscribing for $5 per month, readers will have access to a new chapter every Sunday morning at 7 am.
+After the first three chapters, by subscribing for $5 per month, readers will have access to every other chapter.

-The conclusion of the memoir will occur in early January 2022.
-Upon publishing the paperback, I will host a launch party.
-Those with an upgraded ‘Founder’ subscription will get a free signed paperback.
-Other signed copies will be available for purchase (while supplies last).
+Upon publishing the paperback, those with an upgraded ‘Founder’ subscription will get a free signed paperback.

 By publishing my memoir using this format, I am joining a renaissance of writers who are returning to their literary roots.
 As Elle Griffin has stated in her own Substack, The Count of Monte Cristo, Great Expectations, and Sherlock Holmes were published using this serial format — and well, the rest is history.